 NORTH WEST SUBURBS

 Between Stratford (on the Kuranda railway line) and Edgehill there is the Mount Whitfield Range.
 In 1973 the suburb of Whitfield was formally named, taking the western part of Edgehill.
 Mount Whitfield (364m) is north of the suburb in the Mount Whitfield conservation park.
 It was named in 1873 by George Dalrymple, explorer, after Edwin Whitfield, a merchant in Cardwell.
-Whitfield has a state primary school (1989) and a census population of 4219 (2006).
+Whitfield has a state primary school (1989).

 Brinsmead, immediately west of Whitfield, was formally named in 1975 after the Brinsmead Gap in the Mount Whitfield Range.
 The gap is west of the intersection of Hillview Crescent and Fogarty Street.
 (Horace Brinsmead farmed land to the north-west at Freshwater and pioneered tourism in Cairns in the 1920s.)
-Brinsmead has local shops, the Cairns Christian College (1983) and a census population of 5022 (2006).
+Brinsmead has local shops and the Cairns Christian College (1983).

 WEST SUBURBS